Stellar Superfluids: Cooling of Neutron Stars

 The above conclusions are demonstrated in \fig{Fig:ppls_fig3}, in different ways in the two panels, using two pairs of EOSs.
 In the left panel, cooling curves with a fixed neutron star mass and employing two EOSs, one containing only nucleons (np) and the other with nucleons with quark matter (npQ), are shown.
 These simulations utilize a range of nucleon and quark pairing gaps.
 In the right panel, cooling curves of neutron stars of various masses and employing two EOSs, one with nucleons and hyperons (npH) and the other with quark matter added (npHQ), are compared.
 This second set of simulations utilizes fixed nucleon/hyperon/quark pairing gaps.

 We refer the reader to \cite{Page:2000kl} for details, but the figure illustrates that, given our poor knowledge of the size and density extent of the various pairing gaps, nearly indistinguishable cooling curves can be obtained with very different dense matter models, i.e with or without hyperons and/or with or without quark matter.
+Complementary studies, as, e.g., in \cite{Blaschke:2000kl,Grigorian:2005kl,Hess:2011kl,Negreiros:2012kl}, confirm this conclusion.